 The Early Stages of Concrete History

-In fact, the remains of the first concrete-like buildings—created by Nabataea traders in 6500 B.C.—still stand today.
+The remains of the first concrete-like buildings—created by Nabataea traders in 6500 B.C.E.—still stand today.
 Their ability to create concrete allowed the Nabataea tribes to persevere in desert conditions.
 500 years later the Romans caught onto the Nabataea secrets.
 Both of these cultures had local access to fine silica sand, allowing them to waterproof their cement creations.
 Nabataea cement buildings closely resemble modern cement buildings.
 Romans, on the other hand, used a unique building process.
 Rather than pouring concrete into molds to make one smooth, finished product, they cobbled stones together and filled in the gaps with mortar.

-By 200 BC, this building process was very successful and was used for most of the contemporary Roman structures.
-Romans also devised the first substantial uses of cementitious binding agents—harena fossicia and Pozzuolana—to build their more skillful structures as well as those that came into contact with water.
-Overall, the advances in cement mixtures and concrete built structures proved the Romans to be one of the most influential cultures in the development of concrete.
+By 200 B.C.E., this building process was very successful and was used for most of the contemporary Roman structures.
+Romans also devised the first substantial use of cementitious binding agents—harena fossicia and pozzolana—to build their more skillful structures as well as those that came into contact with water.
+Overall, the advances in cement mixtures and concrete-built structures proved the Romans to be one of the most influential cultures in the development of concrete.

 Concrete History: The Steps to Present-Day Construction

 Much has changed since the era of the Romans, though, and we now have access to much more reliable, advanced concrete technology.
 Portland cement is now used to make concrete, which can be manufactured to precise instructions.
 It was initially produced in the early 1860s and is still popular today.

 Additionally, we have compiled an extensive timeline of influential moments in concrete history from the development of Portland cement into the present day.
 Here are some of those important dates:

 - 1875 – The first home built from concrete, Ward’s Castle, was completed.

 - 1877 – Construction using steel-reinforced concrete first began.